Showing Films in American Spaces

 • Rent or purchase a DVD/Blu-ray from a legal vendor, either online or in a local store.

-• Use a legal streaming service, such as Netflix or Hulu, if you have a subscription or have rented/purchased a legal digital copy.
+• Use a legal streaming service, such as Netflix or Apple TV+, if you have a subscription or have rented/purchased a legal digital copy.
 Please note that the streaming platform must be legally available in the country where you live.
 Use of a virtual private network (VPN) or any other device to evade geo-blocking in order to access a streaming platform is prohibited.

-Note that commercial streaming services (i.e. Netflix, Hulu) do not offer institutional accounts; they only offer accounts for personal use, which include specific terms of agreement.
+Note that commercial streaming services (i.e. Netflix, Apple TV+) do not offer institutional accounts; they only offer accounts for personal use, which include specific terms of agreement.
 These terms of agreement state that viewing is for “personal” use only and that you cannot use the streaming services for public performances.
 However, there are two exceptions to this rule:

 • If the film is covered by ECA’s MPLC agreement giving American Spaces public performance rights, you (an official representative of American Spaces) can use your own streaming service account to screen the film for a public audience.